 Certain apps have advanced features with vocabulary that grows with your child.
 Easy personalization is also an important aspect to look out for.
 You don’t want to spend hours trying to customize the app for your child.
 Avaz AAC app has a remote feature which is particularly helpful because an SLP can guide your child even if they are not physically present with the child.

-Talk to the Child About How an AAC Device Can Help
+Talk to the Child About How AAC Devices Can Help

 Embrace AAC as a Family